HirezRa/n8n-nodes-blossom/README.md

 # n8n-nodes-blossom

-A comprehensive n8n community node for integrating with Blossom Learning Management System (LMS) API.
-This node provides full access to the Blossom Sync API V2, supporting all operations for users, groups, memberships, utilities, suppliers, and performance data.
+A comprehensive n8n community node for integrating with Blossom Sync API V2.
+This node provides full access to the Blossom synchronization service, supporting all 29 documented operations for users, groups, memberships, managers, suppliers, performances, and system utilities.

+## About Blossom Sync API V2

+The Blossom Sync API V2 is a WebService for synchronizing objects (users/groups/suppliers) with a unified pattern: identification by external_id, support for GET (querystring) and POST (JSON), and CSV/Excel batch methods with a cap of 4 calls per 24 hours for each CSV method.
+There's a general rate limit of 30 requests per second.

 ## Features

-- **Complete API Coverage**: Supports all Blossom Sync API V2 operations
+- **Complete API Coverage**: Supports all 29 documented Blossom Sync API V2 operations
-- **Multiple Authentication Methods**: Basic Auth, API Key, JWT, and OAuth 2.0
+- **Multiple Authentication Methods**: Basic Auth (default), JWT, and OAuth 2.0 (server must enable JWT/OAuth2)
+- **Rate Limiting**: Built-in throttling to respect the 30 requests/second limit
+- **CSV Batch Operations**: Support for bulk operations with 4 calls per 24 hours limit per CSV method
 - **User Management**: Create, update, delete users and bulk import/export via CSV
   - Complete user profiles with all available fields (gender, employment_date, about, user_nt, etc.)
   - Avatar management (upload/remove)